Amixdu/StudentAppMernStack/README.md

 ### Completion
-10/11 Development tasks completed (unit testing not done)
+10/11 Development tasks completed (unit testing not done) <br?>

+App Hosted On Heroku: https://studentapplicationmern.herokuapp.com/ <br>
+(Note: Using Docker and running on localhost is much faster than the running the Heroku link)